The India Center

 The India Center at UCF and the Global Perspectives Office at UCF are pleased to provide an opportunity for an outstanding UCF student, undergraduate (at least junior level) or graduate, to serve as an India Fellow.
 Click here for more information about the fellowship.

-The Spring 2017 India Fellow is Catalina Udani.
-She is a senior at the University of Central Florida pursuing a Bachelor’s degree in International and Global Studies, with a minor in Diversity and Social Inequality.
+The Fall 2017 India Fellow is Stephanie Melendez.
+She is a senior at the University of Central Florida pursuing a bachelor’s degree in International and Global Studies, with a minor in Diversity and Social Inequality.
 She is a member of the National Organization for Women at UCF and a LEAD Scholar.
-Her research interests include South Asian technological and economic growth and its international consequences.
+Her research interests include women’s rights, LGBTQ+ rights and guerrilla warfare in developing countries.
 Upon graduation, she plans on pursuing a full time job in the intelligence community.
 A student of Russian, Behr has traveled throughout Europe and East Asia.
 To learn about other fellows and scholars, click here.